Brandan-ai/Assessment-Task-1-Year-12-Software-Engineering/README.md

 * The Study Planner should be ready to go!
 * **The Login details are 'Test' and '1234'.**

-### Usage Guidelines
-I honestly don't know what to put here.

 ### Features
 * The Study Planner features a light/dark mode toggle for people that either enjoy light mode or dark mode.
 * The Study Planner also features a secure login page that keeps you study sessions and content hidden until the correct username and password is entered.